Karve — a local Windows alternative to RapidAPI

 Its pricing matches that job.
 One purchase, no per-call fees, no overage math — because Karve isn't reselling anyone's API, it's just running yours.

-That's a different category — Karve is the local client you reach for once you already know the API you're working on.
+The local client you reach for once you already know the API you're working on.

 FAQ